 NCERT Solutions for Class 9 Geography Chapter 2 Physical Features of India contains answers to the exercise questions given in ‘Contemporary India’.
 These solutions will help students for the preparation of CBSE Class 9 SST exam.
 All the answers are useful for exams as most of the questions are asked from the NCERT textbooks.
 So, students can study these solutions and score high in their exams.

-NCERT Solutions For Class 9 Geography Chapter 2: Physical Features of India PDF
+Class 9 Geography Physical Features of India Questions and Answers

 Question 1: Choose the right answer from the four alternatives given below.